 - the posterior, inferior edge of the lateral border of the scapula

 - medial lip of the bicipital groove of the humerus

 - adducts and medial rotates the humerus when it is lateral to the body,

-He has written and taught about anatomy, trigger points and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia where he sees clients.
+He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.

 *This site is undergoing major changes.
 We are reformatting and expanding the posts to make them easier to read.
 The result will also be more accessible and will include more patterns with better self-care.
 In the meanwhile, there may be inconsistency in formatting, content presentation, and readability.
 Until we get older posts updated, please excuse our mess.